Offline applications should be designed with ability to handle any errors and conflicts.

 ETagmatches the one in the OData service, the update is performed and the updated entity plus a new

-ETagdoes not match, the request fails, the error is put in
+ETagdoes not match, the request will fail, the error is put in the

 Usually when an update results in an

 ETag and data.
 From the offline store, the application can only see the latest state from the back end with the associated pending requests applied.
-If you require the latest state from the back end for proper handling of the conflict, you can choose to remove entries in
+If you require the latest state from the back end for proper handling of the conflict, you may choose to remove entries in the

 ErrorArchive.
-This results in removal of all requests in error as well and associated entities returning to server state.
-This is described further in Handling Failed Requests.
+This will cause removal of all requests in error as well and associated entities returning to server state.
+This will be discussed further in Handling Failed Requests.